thinkjs/www.thinkjs.org/view/en/doc/2.0/adapter_cache.md

 ## Cache

-- Cache types
-- How to configurate cache
-- How to use cache
-- How to extend cache
-- How to use third party cache Adapter

 It is very helpful to use caches proper correctly in projects.
 So, ThinkJS provide a variety of caching methods,includes: Memory cache, file cache, Memcache and redis.

 ### Cache types